KidPudel/Iggy-s-Vault/gamedev/godot/data-driven design in godot with architecture in mind.md

 2. We can simply move scenes to other places, and the same error will happen
 3. Maintaining 100 objects is still hard taking into account 1st and 2nd problems.

-We can utilize godot specific feature called [[resource]], which is a data class/structure, which allows for modeling a [[static]] data.
+We can utilize godot specific feature called [[Godot resource]], which is a data class/structure, which allows for modeling a [[static]] data.
 ```gdscript
 class_name Item extends Resource